 2. Fulton Opera House

 About an hour drive southeast of Harrisburg, you’ll find the historic city of Lancaster.
-There are tons of ways to spend a day in Lancaster, and one of our top choices revolve around a visit to the Fulton Opera House, also known as the Fulton Theater.
+There are tons of ways to spend a day in Lancaster, and one of our top choices revolve around a visit to the Fulton Opera House, also known as the Fulton Theatre.

 In 1873, the center took the name the Fulton Opera House after a performance for orphans and widows of the Civil War.
 Throughout the years, the theater has fought for restoration funds to remain a community landmark.

 Now, the Fulton Opera House offers contemporary performances and is one of only eight theaters in the United States that is also a national historic landmark.
+See a show in this beautiful historic building or tour the theater and learn more about its history for only $5.

 3. Railroad Museum of Pennsylvania

-A little over an hour from Harrisburg in Strasburg, Penn., is the Railroad Museum of Pennsylvania.
+A little over an hour from Harrisburg in Strasburg, Pennsylvania, is the Railroad Museum of Pennsylvania.
 Railroads helped build this nation, and Pennsylvania was a major player in the railroad industry.
 The Railroad Museum features one of the best collections of railroad artifacts in the entire world, available for your eyes at only $10 a ticket.

 Discover and explore more than 100 locomotive and railroad cars, photographs, artifacts and art — all part of Pennsylvania’s railroading past.

-If you’re still craving trains after the museum, make a stop at nearby Choo Choo Barn Traintown, U.S.A. where you can observe a 1,700-square-foot miniature animated train display.
+If you’re still craving trains after the museum, make a stop at nearby Choo Choo Barn Traintown, USA, where you can observe a 1,700-square-foot miniature animated train display.

 4. Pine Creek Gorge